Ars-Linguistica/mlconjug3/docs/usage.rst

-In conclusion, the mlconjug3 library provides a simple interface for conjugating verbs using machine learning models, with support for multiple languages and the ability to train custom models.
+In conclusion, the mlconjug3 library provides a simple and flexible interface for conjugating verbs using machine learning models, with support for multiple languages and the ability to train custom models.

 The main class of the library is the Conjugator, which can be used to conjugate verbs in the supported languages using the pre-trained models, or custom models trained using the ConjugatorTrainer class.